lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/install_jupyter.md

 /home/<zih_user>/.jupyter/jupyter_notebook_config.json
 ```

-I order to create an SSL certificate for secure connections, you can create a self-signed
+I order to create a certificate for secure connections, you can create a self-signed
 certificate:

 ```Bash